felbinger/PyBackup/README.md

 # PyBackup

 PyBackup is a backup script for docker environments.
-The latest version with a few more features **requires Python 3.8**!
+The latest version, with a few more features, **requires Python 3.8**!
 The script support's:
 * simple file backups
 * mariadb/mysql, mongodb and postgres database backups